 Screensavers are only useful if you're using a CRT monitor.
 If you currently own an LCD monitor, problems like "burn-ins" commonly encountered in a CRT monitor wouldn't be a problem.

-Issues with screensavers may be multifactorial in origin but surely, one of the solutions provided above may successfully resolve them.
+If you are using a third-party screensaver app, try using different one or switch to the default Windows 10 screensaver.
+However, problems with screensavers may be multifactorial in source, but assuredly, one of the solutions provided above may successfully resolve them.